Chiral higher-spin symmetry of the celestial twistor sphere: Review

 \subsection{Holomorphic twistorial higher-spin theories}

-The higher-spin symmetry introduced in previous subsection is known to govern various higher-spin twistorial theories in twistor space \cite{Tran:2025uad} (see also \cite{Mason:2025pbz}).
+The higher-spin symmetry introduced in previous subsection is known to govern various twistorial higher-spin theories in twistor space \cite{Tran:2025uad,Mason:2025pbz}.
 These theories can be nicely described through the scope of BV-BRST formalism for holomorphic theories \cite{williams2020renormalization,Costello:2021bah,Bittleston:2022nfr}.
-See also \cite{Cattaneo:2023hxv} for a short summary and \cite{Henneaux:1992ig,Barnich:2018gdh,Cattaneo:2019jpn} for an introduction into this formalism.
+(See also \cite{Cattaneo:2023hxv} for a short summary and \cite{Henneaux:1992ig,Barnich:2018gdh,Cattaneo:2019jpn} for an introduction into this formalism.)